 - For adults aged over 18 years, the initial dose of levothyroxine is 50-100 micrograms once daily, adjusted in steps of 25-50 micrograms every 3-4 weeks according to response.
 The usual maintenance dose is 100-200 micrograms once daily.

-- For patients with cardiac disease, severe hypothyroidism, and patients aged over 50 years, the recommended initial dose is 25 micrograms once daily, adjusted in steps of 25 micrograms every four weeks according to response.
-The usual maintenance dose 50-200 micrograms once daily.
+- There are certain patients for whom the recommended initial dose of levothyroxine is 25 micrograms once daily, adjusted in steps of 25 micrograms every four weeks according to response.
+These include:

 - There are potential risks from T3 therapy, including osteoporosis and cardiac arrhythmias.
 However, over-treatment with T4, when given alone, has similar risks.